 As well as carefully managing our capital spending, we focus on operating as efficiently as possible to make the best use of ratepayers' money.
-For the 2015/16 and 2016/17 years, we demonstrated our efficiency with the second lowest operating spending per ratepayer among all New Zealand councils.
+From 2015/16 to 2017/18, we demonstrated our efficiency with the second lowest operating spending per ratepayer among all New Zealand councils.
 Operating spending includes all our day-to-day costs for providing services and all maintenance.
-We don't have the result for 2017/18 yet (or 2018/19) but our own evaluation indicates we have continued to be very efficient.
+We don't have the result for 2018/19 yet but our own evaluation indicates we have continued to be very efficient.